Fiat2LTC/Fiat2LTC-WooCommerce/README.md

 # Fiat2LTC-WooCommerce

 This is a plugin for WooCommerce/Wordpress to display live Litecoin (and Bitcoin/Ethereum) prices in your shop.
+It will load iframes displaying live prices from fiat2ltc.com

 ## Settings
 ### Denominations